ryj1205/hugo-site/README.md

 # hugo-site
-This is a repo for testing the hugo application
+This is a repo for testing Hugo